King Kong (1933 film): Initial release and box office

 Grauman's Chinese Theatre, where King Kong held its Hollywood premiere.

 King Kong’s campaign included newspaper ads, radio ads, and posters.
 It premiered in the Radio City Music Hall and RKO Roxy in New York City on March 2, 1933.
 U. S. President Franklin D. Roosevelt declared the four-day nationwide bank holiday three days after the film's premiere in New York City.
 The film was a box-office success and during the opening weekend earned an estimated $90,000.
 Receipts fell by up to 50% during the second week of the film's release because of the national bank holiday.
 Attendance of the film dropped within the second and third weeks of its New York release.
 During the film's first run it made a profit of $650,000.
 Before the 1952 re-release, the film is reported to have worldwide rentals of $2,847,000 including $1,070,000 from the United States and Canada and profits of $1,310,000.
 The Hollywood premiere was held on March 24, 1933, in Grauman’s Chinese Theatre.
-The screening was preceded by a performance featuring dances of Indigenous people and trapeze performances.
+The screening was preceded by a performance featuring dances of Indigenous people and trapeze performances and RKO had decorated the theater's lobby so that it looked like a jungle.
 It was not officially released until April 7, 1933.
 It was re-released in 1952 following the promising re-release of Snow White.
 After the 1952 re-release, Variety estimated the film had earned an additional $1.6 million in the United States and Canada, bringing its total to $3.9 million in cumulative rentals in the United States.
 Profits from the re-release were estimated by the studio to be at about $2.5 million, which was about double of what the film earned in 1933.